codeelab/Codeigniter3-login-logout-create-permissions/README.md

 ```

 5. Add your domain to the `$config['base_url'] = '';` in `applications/config/config.php`
+6. Generate and add your encryption key to `$config['encryption_key']` in `applications/config/config.php` `http://jeffreybarke.net/tools/codeigniter-encryption-key-generator/`
-6. Navigate to domain.com/setup to create the admin user.
+7. Navigate to domain.com/setup to create the admin user.
-7. Delete the setup controller and view for security. `applications/controllers/Setup.php` and `applications/views/setup.php`
+8. Delete the setup controller and view for security. `applications/controllers/Setup.php` and `applications/views/setup.php`